react-native-documents/document-picker/docs/src/pages/github-repo.md

 ### Github Repository

-The monorepo with sources for the document picker and viewer modules is accessible to sponsors at https://github.com/react-native-documents/document-picker
+The monorepo with sources for the document picker and viewer modules is accessible at https://github.com/react-native-documents/document-picker